vitrstudio/vitruviux-infra/README.md

 This module creates the ACM certificates for the vitruviux application.
 It is used to secure the communication between the client and the server.

 ### VPC
-This module provisions a Virtual Private Cloud (VPC) for the Planter application, ensuring resource isolation and secure network connectivity.
+This module provisions a Virtual Private Cloud (VPC) for the vitruviux application, ensuring resource isolation and secure network connectivity.
 It includes the following components:
 - **Public Subnet:** For resources that need direct internet access.
 - **Private Subnets:** For resources that require restricted access.
 - **Internet Gateway:** Enables outbound internet connectivity for public resources.
 - **NAT Gateway:** Provides internet access for private resources while maintaining security.

 ### NACL (Network Access Control List)
-This module provisions Network Access Control Lists (NACLs) for the Planter application to manage inbound and outbound traffic at the subnet level.
+This module provisions Network Access Control Lists (NACLs) for the vitruviux application to manage inbound and outbound traffic at the subnet level.
 It includes the following configurations:
 - **Public NACL:**
   - Allows HTTP (port 80), HTTPS (port 443), and SSH (port 22) traffic from any source.
   - Allows ephemeral ports (1024-65535) for outbound connections.